 Slide 7: The call to action

-Finally, wrap up the presentation with a closing slide to reiterate the main points and any action items.
-The key is to close strongly, leaving the board confident in your plan and abilities.
-Summarize the points you’ve made, and be clear about anything you have requested.
-This is a good time to take questions, and thank the board for their time.
+Finally, wrap up the presentation with a closing slide to reiterate your main points and any action items.
+The key is to finish strong, leaving the board confident in your plan and abilities.
+This is also a good time to take questions and thank the board for their time.